-If you want to send more marketing or transactional emails, you need to submit a request for moving out of the Amazon SES sandbox.
-To do so, go to your Amazon SES console and select Sending Statistics.
+If you want to send more marketing or transactional emails, you need to submit a request to move out of the Amazon SES sandbox.
+To do so, go to your Amazon SES console and select Request Production access.

-Note that you need to explain how you intend to use Amazon SES here clearly.
+Note that you must clearly explain how you intend to use Amazon SES.
 So you need to be honest and answer the following questions: